 The residence halls have five flexible meal plans.
 Meal plans operate on a point system loaded weekly on a student's campus ID.
-Each meal plan also comes with campus cash to use in other locations on campus.
+Each meal plan also comes with Duck Bucks to use in other locations on campus.
 With the exception of the Carson limited plan, students may use their meal plan points in any of the nine housing dining venues, which offer a range of choices from all-you-care-to-eat venues to individually prepared entrées and deli or market items to go.
 Venues include two traditional dining centers, a burrito and taco station, coffee houses, a bistro, a stir-fry grill, pasta bar, and two deli-style locations, "gastro grub," and markets with everything from sushi to sandwiches, soups, entrées, fresh fruit, and beverages.

 Applying for Housing

 Only students admitted to the university may apply for on-campus housing.
 After receiving notice of admission from the Office of Admissions, students should visit the website and fill out an online application form.
 After completing and submitting the online application, students must then read and sign the online housing contract and make an online payment of their nonrefundable application fee and a prepayment to immediately secure a housing space.

 Living on campus is a requirement for all first-year students.
 Residence hall and room preferences are granted on a first-come, first-served basis.
 Information and instructions on applying for residence hall housing may be found on the housing website.